djeedai/bevy_tweening/README.md

 }
 ```

-Then, in addition, the system `component_animator_system::<CustomComponent>` needs to be added to the application.
+Then, in addition, the system `component_animator_system::<CustomComponent>` needs to be added to the application,as described in [System Setup](#system-setup).
 This system will extract each frame all `CustomComponent` instances with an `Animator<CustomComponent>` on the same entity, and animate the component via its animator.

 ## Custom asset support

 The process is similar to custom components, creating a custom lens for the custom asset.
-The system to add is `asset_animator_system::<CustomAsset>`.
+The system to add is `asset_animator_system::<CustomAsset>`,as described in [System Setup](#system-setup).
 This requires the `bevy_asset` feature (enabled by default).

 ## Examples